Varadkar says vaccine target for majority of adults likely to be delayed

 HSE chief executive Paul Reid told the weekly HSE briefing that the State will receive just half of expected AstraZeneca vaccine deliveries in coming weeks, while Pfizer numbers will be 30,000 down.

+In a statement to The Irish Times, Pfizer said “We’re committed to delivering 250m doses under the agreement with the European Commission in Q2.
+This consists of the planned 200m doses plus 50m doses, accelerated from their scheduled delivery later in 2021.

+“Any minor variation in a delivery as part of this plan is a result of us ensuring equitable distribution within the bloc of those accelerated doses over the coming weeks.”

-However, the HSE does not know how many Johnson&Johnson vaccines it will receive, but the number could at best be just half of 500,000 expected.
+The HSE does not know how many Johnson&Johnson vaccines it will receive, but the number could at best be just half of the 600,000 expected.
 At worst it could be just 64,000.

 So far 60,000 Johnson&Johnson doses have been received this month, most of which have been administered.
 A small delivery is due over this weekend, he told reporters..